"A war hero has no value or honour in his own territory"- African adage.

 Exactly a year ago yesterday, Ghanaians went to the polls to make a choice between the incumbent, John Dramani Mahama and the leader of the biggest opposition party, the New Patriotic Party (NPP), Nana Addo Dankwa Akufo-Addo.

-It was always clear to the political watchers that Nana Akufo-Addo, was not Ghana’s best-possible presidential proposition, but the promises that, he made were enough to sway anybody to his side and so it came to pass that, he won overwhelmingly against his closest rival and sitting president.
+It was always clear to the political watchers that Nana Akufo-Addo, was not Ghana's best-possible presidential proposition, but the promises that he made were enough to sway anybody to his side and so it came to pass that, he won against his closest rival John Dramani Mahama.

-President Akufo-Addo and the New Patriotic Party – made appetizing promises to Nigerians in the build-up to the 2015 presidential election, but none has been fulfilled.
+President Akufo-Addo and the New Patriotic Party – made appetizing promises to Ghanaians in the build-up to the 2016 presidential election, which was later repeated in 2020, but none has been fulfilled.
 I stand to be challenged on this.

-There were great expectations from Ghanaians, but a year down the line, president Akufo-Addo and his administration has made it very easy to exorcise the ghost of the past eight years.
+There were great expectations from Ghanaians, but almost five years down the line, president Akufo-Addo and his administration, has made it very easy to exorcise the ghost of the past eight years of NDC.

-The president has failed in all in the indices that, he accused his predecessor of failing, if examined on the slab of economy, health, policy, national cohesion, impartiality, rule of law and fairness, I would say he has flunked the essential test of governance.
+The president has failed in all the indices that, he accused his predecessor of failing, if examined on the slab of economy, health, policy, national cohesion, impartiality, rule of law and fairness, security, corruption, etc, I would say he has flunked the essential test of governance.

 I do not want to sound malevolent in this article, but the Akufo-Addo government infected a relatively healthy economy with policy-epilepsy.
 That said; let me briefly examine just four of Nana Addo's 2016 campaign promises.